 In Our Time celebrates the pursuit of knowledge and the enduring power of ideas.

-Lecturer in Japanese and Korean Studies at the University of Edinburgh
+Professor of Palaeontology and Evolution at the University of Edinburgh

 And